locationtech/geomesa/docs/user/datastores/query_interceptor.rst

 +++++++++++++++++++++++++++

 The full table scan query guard will block queries which would cause a full table scan to be performed.
-This query guard is provided so that per feature type configuration can be managed easily.
-Alternatively, one can use the ``geomesa.scan.block-full-table`` system property to disable full table scans across all feature types.
+The query guard will be loaded in all environments.
+Alternatively, one can use the ``geomesa.scan.block-full-table`` system property to disable full table scans per environment (see :ref:`geomesa_site_xml`).

 Just like the ``geomesa.scan.block-full-table`` property, this guard respects the ``geomesa.scan.block-full-table.threshold`` system property.
 This allows for preview queries which can be helpful to show a system is working.